daffyorg/examples/matching-funds/README.md

 This application lets users create a matching fund campaign for their favorite charity.

-The campaing uses an EIN defined as an environment variable to fetch the non profit information from the Daffy's API using the personal API key.
+The campaign uses an EIN defined as an environment variable to fetch the non-profit information from Daffy's API using the personal API key.

 Then uses OAuth2 to allow end-users to authenticate and create a donations to that specific non profit, the amount the user choose will also be used to create a donatino with the personal API key.